Faculty Manual

 Consensual Relations Policy

 Fairleigh Dickinson University has adopted a policy regarding consensual relations between members of the University community.
 Members of the community should be aware of the policy and follow its guidelines.
-The policy is included in the Policy On Prohibited Discrimination, Harassment And Related Misconduct (Appendix E).
+The policy is included in the Policy On Prohibited Discrimination, Harassment and Related Misconduct (Appendix E).

 Copying/Duplicating